JeremyFongSP/carla-rl/README.md

 ```
 docker-compose run --service-ports carla-client bash
 ```
- 2. This starts the server in the background and starts bash on the client container.
-To start training, use the command:
+This starts the server in the background and starts bash on the client container.

+2. When the terminal user changes to root (this is within the container), start training with CL, using:
 ```
 python client/train.py --config client/config/vpg.yaml --follow-curriculum
 ```